Wil-Ro/BlogPosts/posts/index.md

 interesting communities.
 My physical work involves:

 - Exploring how we can use computers in environmentally sustainable ways [see here](permacomputing.html)
-- Exploring how robotics can work in real world environments [see here](SailBot.html)
+- Exploring how robotics can work in real world environments
 - Learning to create low power programs and robotics [see here](ThisSite.html)
 - Working with environmental groups for conservation and political change
 - Following the computing scene as a whole